beqbgriffins/tg-bot-graphics/README.md

 - Private chart URLs that only display user-specific data

 ### Interactive Visualization
+- Individual metric charts with enlargement on click
+- Custom metric groups with persistent names
+- Data management with selective deletion capabilities
 - Timeline charts with automatic date formatting
 - Interactive legend to toggle metrics on/off
 - Responsive design works on mobile and desktop
-- Data table with chronological sorting
+- Data table with chronological sorting and data deletion
 - Auto-refresh with latest measurements

+### Data Management
+- Delete individual data points from the data table
+- "Delete All Data" button to clear all stored data
+- Create and manage custom metric groups
+- Persistent storage maintains data between server restarts

 ## Setup